NoMoreMarking/terms-of-service/PoPTests.md

 - Cancellation before the September baseline test: school fee (100%)
 - Cancellation after the baseline test but before the summer progress test: school fee (100%) and pupil fees (50%)
-- Cancellation after the summer progress test: school fee (100%) and pupil fees (100%)
+- Cancellation after the summer progress test: school fee (100%) and pupil fees (100%) Your subscription will be automatically renewed on an annual basis unless you contact us to cancel the contract.

 __Self-Judged Refunds__
 - 100% before September 1st of the academic year